braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/react_sdk_setup.md

 ## Prerequisites and compatibility

 To set up this SDK, React Native v0.71 or later is required.
-For the full list of supported versions, see the GitHub repository for the [React Native Braze SDK](https://github.com/braze-inc/braze-react-native-sdk?tab=readme-ov-file#version-support).
+For the full list of supported versions, see our [React Native SDK GitHub repository](https://github.com/braze-inc/braze-react-native-sdk?tab=readme-ov-file#version-support).

 ### React Native New Architecture Support